The Ultimate Guide to

 Thus, examples are used to train the bot to recognise the different ways a specific intent may be expressed, so that it can provide the right response.

-To help train the bot effectively, it is important to collect real user data or as close to how real users would ask in every day chatbot queries.
+To help train the bot effectively, it is important to collect real user data or as close to how real users would ask in every day virtual assistant queries.

 Conversational AI Platform

-A conversational AI platform is a software that helps you build, maintain and improve the chatbot.
+A conversational AI platform is a software that helps you build, maintain and improve the virtual assistant.
 It generally comprises of a graphical user interface (GUI) with the capability to analyse and process data, deploy machine learning models and algorithms.

 The platform should also have the functionality to improve the system and deliver business insights based on bot data analytics.
 Subject matter experts and business stakeholders will also have the flexibility of updating dialogs and correcting responses as and when necessary.